ipfs-cluster/ipfs-cluster-website/content/documentation/reference/configuration.md

 This file is not overwritten when re-running `ipfs-cluster-service -f init`.
 If you wish to generate a new one, you will need to delete it first.

+The identity fields can be overwritten using the `CLUSTER_ID` and `CLUSTER_PRIVATEKEY` environment values.

 #### Manual identity generation

 When automating a deployment or creating configurations for several peers, it might be handy to generate peer IDs and private keys manually beforehand.